Making Exercise Healthy Medicine

 Check yourself - when you try to stand or sit "straight" or "pull back your shoulders" - do you do it by increasing the inward curve of your lower back, by craning your neck, yanking the chin inward too hard, tensing the shoulders and back of the neck?
 No wonder you hurt.

-Craning.
+Craning the neck.
 Craning the neck is surprisingly common, and a major source of neck, disc, facet (spine joint), and shoulder pain.
 "Craning" the neck means folding or pinching the neck backwards, with the chin and face lifted.
 Craning may be confused for, even the cause of spondylolisthesis in the neck - a sliding of the vertebrae.
 Check to see if you crane your neck to look up, to drink, eat, to reach overhead, to try to stand straight, to read, to dress yourself, and wash in the shower.
 Check yourself to see if you jut your chin forward so often in daily life, continuing injurious habits and pain.

 Are you so tight that you crane your neck to look up, or to try to stand straight?